checkly/docs.checklyhq.com/site/content/docs/cli/constructs-reference.md

   - the JSON response body has a property called `name` by using the [JSON path](https://jsonpath.com/) expression `$.name`
   - the `strict-transport-security` response header's `max-age` property has a value greater than 100000.
 - It runs a **setup script** and **teardown script**, which are just TypeScript files referenced from the same directory.
-- It determines that the check should pass with `shouldFail: false`.

 The file hierarchy looks as follows: